 Visitors may get in touch with Scout for any questions, comments, concerns, or requests at scoutatheart.com and scout2020.blog via the Site contact form, as well as at email@example.com.
 The email address and message they enter and submit are collected.
 If they enter a name and website, those will be collected.
 Visitors may also check out Scout’s social profiles by clicking on the Facebook, Instagram, and Pinterest social profile buttons.
 Third parties, such as these, may set cookies and track online activity, so visitors are encouraged to review the cookies and privacy policies of third parties.

-Visitors may get new posts delivered directly to their inbox by subscribing to scoutatheart.com and scout2020.blog at the left side of the home page, at the right side of the blog post page. or by clicking on the, “Notify me of new posts by email” box when commenting on a post.
+Visitors may get new posts delivered directly to their inbox by subscribing to scoutatheart.com and scout2020.blog at the left side of the home page, at the right side of the blog post page. on the categories page, or by clicking on the, “Notify me of new posts by email” box when commenting on a post.
 The email address they enter and submit is collected.
 Note: Subscribers may manage their email preferences by using the links provided at the bottom of new post emails.

 Blog Post Activities